An estimated 6 million of payday loan borrowers are defaulters for the same each year. This is only 50% of the yearly payday loan borrowers.

 A loan will sound like a great idea when you need the money.
 Quick money to help you cover that cash emergency, right?
 But you may not be of the same opinion come payday.

-Payday loans are not only expensive but also difficult to pay back.
+Same day payday loans are not only expensive but also difficult to pay back.
 Most borrowers end up paying back the loan for a number of months at outrageous interest rates.

 Is it almost payday and are worried about that loan?
 Does it seem like you are running out of options?